anandojha/PySTARC/README.md

 ## Tutorials

-See [`examples/`](examples/) for step-by-step tutorials, one per complex, each with its own README listing the inputs, run commands, and outputs.
-Start with `two_charged_spheres` to validate the installation against the analytical rate; `barnase_barstar` demonstrates the flexible chain workflow.
+See [`examples/`](examples/) for the tutorials.
+Each complex has its own README listing the inputs, run commands, and outputs.
+Start with `two_charged_spheres` to validate the installation against the analytical rate.
+The `barnase_barstar` tutorial demonstrates the flexible chain workflow.

 ```
 examples/